eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/volumes.md

 # Volume Management

-Often our Microservices will require some external data to be mounted into their container environments.
+Often your Microservices will require some external data to be mounted into their container environments.

-With iofogctl, we can push directories to our Agents so that they can be mounted into Microservice containers as volumes.
-To do this, we can specify a Volume in YAML like so:
+With iofogctl, you can push directories to your Agents so that they can be mounted into Microservice containers as volumes.
+To do this, you can specify a Volume in YAML like so:

 ```yaml
 apiVersion: iofog.org/v2